ethereum-optimism/design-docs/protocol/eth-shared-lockbox.md

 # Purpose

-*The document presented below is part of the [Interoperability project](https://github.com/ethereum-optimism/optimism/issues/10899).*
+*The document presented below is part of the [Interoperability project](https://github.com/orgs/ethereum-optimism/projects/71/views/1?sliceBy%5Bvalue%5D=skeletor-spaceman).*

-This document discusses possible solutions to address the constraints on ETH withdrawals resulting from the introduction of interop and `SuperchainWETH` that share ETH liquidity across a set of OP Chains.
+This document discusses possible solutions to address the constraints on ETH withdrawals resulting from the introduction of interop and `SuperchainWETH` that share ETH liquidity across a set of interoperable OP Chains.

 # Summary

-With interoperable ETH, withdrawals may fail if the referenced `OptimismPortal`lacks sufficient ETH—especially for large amounts or on OP Chains with low liquidity—since ETH liquidity isn't shared at the L1 level.
-Several solutions have been explored to prevent users from getting stuck.
-Currently, the Superchain design favors the `SharedLockbox` as the most effective solution.
-Key considerations are detailed at the end of the document.
+With interoperable ETH, withdrawals may fail if the referenced `OptimismPortal` lacks sufficient ETH—especially for large amounts or on OP Chains with low liquidity—since ETH liquidity isn't shared at the L1 level.
+To prevent users from being stuck, several solutions have been explored.
+Currently, the Superchain design favors the `SharedLockbox` and the `DependencySetManager` as the most effective solution.

 # Problem Statement + Context